Cloud storage has seen a massive surge in popularity in recent years as technology continues to develop and innovations make their way to the market.

 It’s good to see the high level of transparency here and only adds to their credibility.
-View the source code here for yourself, if you’re into that kind of thing, anyway.
+View the source code here for yourself if you’re into that kind of thing.

-The interface is designed particularly well and is very easy to use ◻️.
+The web interface is designed particularly well and is very easy to use.
 You’ll find a user-friendly and intuitive setup.

 Use Chrome or Firefox?
 Just download their extensions and enjoy even quicker storage access.

-Other than the very generous, yet slightly misleading free offer, MEGA has some pretty good options for you to choose from.
+Other than the very generous yet slightly misleading free offer, MEGA has some good options for you to choose from.

-The Personal account option starts at £4.23 per month, all the way up to £26 per month for the 8TB option
+The Personal account option starts at £4.23 per month, up to £26 per month for the 8TB option.

-On the other side, we have the Business Account option which is fixed at £8.48 per user monthly.
+Conversely, the Business Account option is fixed at £8.48 per user monthly.

 It’s slightly more expensive than options such as pCloud, but it makes up for it with its added level of security.

 This could be due to the lack of a block-level sync feature.
-If you’re looking for the best speeds, then you may have to look elsewhere.
-One important thing to note regarding the free plans is the bandwidth cap that MEGA enforce for no paying accounts.
-The cap is dynamic meaning it is different for everyone based on their server monthly load.
+You may have to look elsewhere if you’re looking for the best speeds.
+One important thing to note regarding the free plans is the bandwidth cap MEGA enforces for no-paying accounts.
+The cap is dynamic, meaning it is different for everyone based on their server's monthly load.

-They monitor how much you are downloading and uploading and will completely halt your service when you reach that quota.
+They monitor how much you download and upload and will completely halt your service when you reach that quota.
 This shouldn't be an issue for most of you, though.

 This is one of the most secure cloud storage companies out there.
-In fact, it’s their main selling point.
+It’s their main selling point.